eisenzopf/redactomatic/README.md

 - prematch.regex-filename - a filename contaning the regular expression (not supported yet)
 - prematch.regex-id - an ID to a regex definition in the regex section/

 The `phrase-filename` can be an absolute path, or a relative path.
-If it is a relative path then redactomatic will search relative to the path in the enviornment variable `REDACT_HOME` if it is set.  if it is not set then it will search relative to installation directory of redactomatic.py.
+If it is a relative path then redactomatic will look for it relative to the current working directory.
+If the path is prefixed with `$REDACT_HOME` then the path will be interpreted relative to the path in the enviornment variable `REDACT_HOME`.
+If that environment variable is not set then it will search relative to installation directory of redactomatic.py.

 The `phrase-path` defines the path into the JSON or YML file to find the phrase list.
 It is intended that this will eventually follow JPATH but currenlty class only supports one sub-level.